Skip to main content

 In ASIC v Plymin, Elliott & Harrison [2003] VSC 123, the Supreme Court of Victoria set out the indicators of insolvency that are now the standard checklist used by courts and liquidators: continuing losses, overdue taxes, suppliers on COD terms, inability to borrow further and creditors unpaid outside normal terms.
 Non-executive director Elliott was ordered to pay $1.4 million in compensation and received a 4-year disqualification.

 Since 2017, the "safe harbour" defence under s 588GA protects directors who are actively developing a restructuring plan that is reasonably likely to lead to a better outcome than immediate administration or liquidation.
-However, the safe harbour has strict requirements - the director must ensure employee entitlements are being paid, tax obligations are being met and the director is properly informing themselves about the company's financial position.
+The safe harbour has strict requirements though.
+The director must ensure employee entitlements are being paid and tax obligations are being met, and must stay properly informed about the company's financial position.

 5. Fiduciary Duties at Common Law